HJfod/GMD-API/README.md

 ## Installation & Usage

-Add `hjfod.geode-api` into your mod dependencies:
+Add `hjfod.gmd-api` into your mod dependencies:

 ```json
 {